 About The Author...

 Ami Li was born in Beijing and grew up in Ann Arbor, Michigan and Amherst, Massachusetts.
 She's called Beijing home (again) since 2010.
 Before working at City Weekend she spent over two years with independent music promoters Split Works.
-When not zipping around Beijing's bars, clubs and live music venues on her not-so-trusty scooter, Ami enjoys hanging out on roof decks and Instagramming photos of her cat, Pushkin.
+When not sweet-talking the bouncers and bartenders at Beijing's bars, clubs, and live music venues, Ami enjoys hanging out on roof decks and Instagramming photos of her cat, Pushkin.